RichardKelley/dendron/docs/1_tutorial_seq.md

 </figure>
 </center>

 The `Sequence` node is represented by a rightward pointing arrow; this is standard in much of the behavior tree literature.
 The children of a control node should be read from left to right to understand the sequencing.
 The dark circle indicates the root.
-In this case a `tick` call will tick the `think_then_talk` node first.
+In this case calling the `tick` function will send a tick signal to the `think_then_talk` node first.
 This node will in turn first tick `chat_node`, and if `chat_node` returns `NodeStatus.SUCCESS` then `think_then_talk` will subsequently tick `speech_node`.
 This is precisely the behavior we wanted, and how we set up the flow of data through `tree.blackboard`.

 !!!
 Tip

     This is the first time we have had to connect two nodes via a blackboard.
 It can be very helpful to think about blackboard state and `tick` operations in terms of pre-conditions and post-conditions.
-For each node that needs to communicate, ask what state it requires from the blackboard to run its `tick` operation (pre-conditions) and what state it ensures will hold in the blackboard after its `tick` operation completes (post-conditions).
+For each `TreeNode` that needs to communicate with other nodes, ask what state it requires from the blackboard to run its `tick` operation (pre-conditions) and what state it ensures will hold in the blackboard after its `tick` operation completes (post-conditions).
 I have found it helpful to "work backwards" from the end of a tree's tick logic to the beginning.

 ## The Chat Loop